Joey Wendle Player Props: Marlins vs. Royals

 Joey Wendle At The Plate

-- In 25 games played this year, he has not gone deep.
+- He has not hit a home run in his 26 games this season.

-- Wendle has driven in a run in four games this season (16.0%), including one multiple-RBI game.
+- Wendle has driven in a run in four games this year (15.4%), including one multiple-RBI game.

-- In six games this year (24.0%), he has scored, including multiple runs twice.
+- In seven games this year (26.9%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.